furf/now-serverless-mysql/README.md

 $ npm run deploy
 ```

 Once you see `Success!
-Deployment ready`, your app will be online and ready.
+Deployment ready`, your app is online and ready.

 ## Bonus: Alias the Deployment